BasherSG/Pure-B/README.md

 <div id="tools">
 	<h2>Tools:</h2>
-	<p>Pure has some additional tools intended to pack, debug or lean about modules</p>
+	<p>Pure has some additional tools intended to pack, debug or to read Pure documentation</p>
 	<ul>
 		<li>debugger(Brocken):  Debugger intended to be like gdb with it's basic functionalities</li>
 		<li>manual(In-Progress): Interactive manual.</li>